tsx8/tufted/src/tufted.typ

   set text(lang: lang)

   html.html(
-    lang: lang, // Typst ignores this for now, so hyphenation may not work properly {
+    lang: lang, // NOTE: Typst ignores this for now, so hyphenation may not work properly {
       // Head
       html.head({